kemermohammed/my-business-card_uLille/README.md

 - `logo.pdf` → My personal logo
 - `.gitignore` → Ignores compiled PDFs and temporary LaTeX files
 - `README.md` → This file
-- `myCard/` → Optional folder with images or resources used in the card

 > **Note:** Compiled PDFs (`card.pdf`) and auxiliary LaTeX files are ignored in Git to keep the repository clean.